-Three prisoners reportedly escaped and on the run in Levin
+Trio escape police custody, on the run in Levin

-There are reports of heavy police presence in the Levin region, with suggestion three prisoners have escaped police custody.

-NZ Police said they were working to get some information and will be issuing something proactively as soon as they're able.
+"Police are committed to locating and arresting these offenders as quickly as possible and asks for the public's support to do this," police said.

-A social media post on Levin Crime Watch said three prisoners had escaped police and were now on the run.
+Earlier reports on social media said three prisoners had escaped police and were now on the run.

 The post suggested one person had escaped in a white wagon and two others were on foot.